-Recognized as a national and party leader on national security, health care and stem cell research, Congressman Jim Langevin has dedicated his many years of public service at the federal and state levels to the hard-working citizens of Rhode Island.
+Recognized as a national and party leader on national security, health care and cybersecurity, Congressman Jim Langevin has dedicated his many years of public service at the federal and state levels to the hard-working citizens of Rhode Island.

 As part of the Democratic Leadership team, Langevin serves as both a Democratic Regional Whip for New England and a member of House Minority Whip Steny Hoyer’s Senior Whip Team.
 In these roles, he is responsible for educating other Democratic members on key issues and helping to craft the party’s strategy and legislative agenda.

-Securing our nation’s technology infrastructure against cyber attack is a top priority for Langevin, both within and beyond his committee work.
-As the Co-Founder and Co-Chairman of the bipartisan Congressional Cybersecurity Caucus, he has taken on a leadership role in raising awareness of cybersecurity issues in Congress and fostering dialogue and debate on the critical questions surrounding this topic.
+Securing our nation’s technology infrastructure against cyber attack is a top priority for Langevin.
+As the Co-Founder and Co-Chairman of the bipartisan Congressional Cybersecurity Caucus, he led the way in raising awareness of cybersecurity issues in Congress and fostering dialogue and debate on the critical questions surrounding this topic.
 In addition, Langevin is working to implement the recommendations of the Center for Strategic and International Studies (CSIS) Commission on Cyber Security for the 44th Presidency, which he co-chaired.
-Top national security officials have warned about our vulnerabilities, and Langevin is working closely with the Administration to ensure that the Commission’s recommendations are considered as a national security agenda is developed.
+To this end, he has introduced the Executive Cyberspace Coordination Act, which aims to strengthen the country’s defenses against cyber threats and reflects concerns listed in the Commission’s report, including the vulnerability of critical infrastructure.

-Advancing the science of stem cell research continues to be another of Langevin’s top priorities.
-He is recognized as a national leader who works tirelessly to educate and encourage his colleagues to embrace this promising medical research in all of its forms.
-Langevin championed the passage of legislation to expand the federal policy on embryonic stem cell research.
-He proudly joined President Obama in early 2009 as he signed an Executive Order lifting the Bush Administration’s restrictions on embryonic stem cell funding and he will continue to work with his colleagues in Congress to give the President’s order the force of law.
+His commitment to advancing the science of stem cell research has earned Langevin recognition as a national leader who works tirelessly to educate and encourage his colleagues to embrace this promising medical research in all of its forms.
+Langevin championed the passage of legislation to expand the federal policy on embryonic stem cell research and proudly joined President Obama in early 2009 as he signed an Executive Order lifting the Bush Administration’s restrictions on embryonic stem cell funding.
+He will continue to work with his colleagues in Congress to give the President’s order the force of law.

-Langevin has been an outspoken proponent of universal health care.
-He has put forward his own proposals and has worked hard to help pass the Affordable Care Act into law to extend coverage to all Americans.
-In 2004, Langevin introduced the American Health Benefits Program, which was based on the Federal Employee Health Benefits Program and would offer affordable health care to all.
+Langevin has been an outspoken proponent of universal health care, introducing his own proposals and helping to pass the Affordable Care Act into law to extend coverage to all Americans.
+In 2004, Langevin introduced the American Health Benefits Program, which used the Federal Employees Health Benefits Program as a model to offer affordable health care to all.

 Langevin first ran for office in 1986, when he was elected a Delegate to Rhode Island’s Constitutional Convention and served as its secretary.
 Two years later, he won election to the Rhode Island House of Representatives, where he established a reputation as a hard-working reformer committed to good government.